-Since 2007 the homeless rate has grown 20% and is continuing to rise.
-The Hype Magazine and Raynbow Affair Magazine are doing our part, by going into different communities across the country, clothing the homeless, providing a Fresh Start Cleansing Pack which includes fresh shirts, socks, and under garments, along with soap, toothbrush, tooth paste, shower cloth and shower shoes.
-When you’re clean, you feel better and think better.
-The Fresh Cleansing Packs are a small jester to those of us who take simple necessities for granted, but to a homeless person it could help them get to the next level and help them with obtaining a new look on life.
-We believe, it is all of our jobs to help our community take care of our community!
+Since 2007, the homeless rate has grown 20%.
+The Hype Magazine and Raynbow Affair Magazine are doing our part helping.
+They are going into different communities across the country and providing the homeless with a Fresh Start Cleansing Pack.
+Each Fresh Start Cleansing Pack includes fresh shirts, socks, undergarments, soaps, toothbrushes, toothpaste, washcloths, and shower shoes.
+When you’re clean, you feel better and think clearly.
+It’s a small gesture to those of us who take simple necessities for granted, but to a homeless person, it could help them to the next level of a new look on life.
+It’s all of our jobs to help our community!

 Myth: Homeless people don’t work and get most of their money from public assistance programs.

 Fact: Many homeless people are among the working poor, and a relatively small percentage of them receive government assistance.

 Our First Venture: Every year, men, women, and children live through the cold winters without a coat to keep warm.
 You may help provide them with this basic necessity.